marcwie/sedac-gpw-parser/README.md

         4 5709 4875,4893
         4 5710 4876,4892

-    The first line as a header.
+    The first line is a header.
 In each following line:

     - The first entry is the id of the corresponding input file (between 1 and 8)
     - The second entry is the line number that contains relevant data (starting from 0 after the file header)